 Certified Teacher of the Visually Impaired and State Education Consultant

-Matt Tietjen is an education consultant and teacher of students with visual impairments in Connecticut.
-Matt earned his special education certification from Southern Connecticut State University.
+Matt Tietjen is an education consultant and teacher of students with visual impairments.
+Matt earned his undergraduate degree at Cornell University.
+He became certified in special education certification at Southern Connecticut State University.
 He received his certification in teaching students with visual impairments from UMASS Boston, where he also earned his Master’s in Education.

-Matt specializes in working with children who have cortical/cerebral visual impairment.
-He developed the What’s the Complexity Framework out of his conviction that children with CVI deserve a visually accessible school day.
-As part of that tool, Matt created a CVI Image Assessment in order to determine the best form accessibility media for student’s two dimensional learning.
-Matt also partnered with experts in Math to create the CVI Math Study Group to focus on the teaching and learning of math skills for children with CVI.
-Matt is passionate about teaching families and educators about CVI and partnering with them to create CVI-driven educational programs.
+Matt specializes in working with children who have cortical/cerebral visual impairment (CVI).
+He developed the What’s the Complexity Framework (APH Press) out of his conviction that children with CVI deserve a visually accessible school day.
+Matt is passionate about teaching families and educators about CVI and partnering with them to create person-centered educational programs.

 Matt Tietjen is not being paid for his presentation, but his registration fees are being waived.